 Even if I wasn’t so invested in the cultural sector, I’d feel sorry for some of these kids.
 Even many of the 6-year-olds have days moving from Phonics to Grammar to Comprehension.
 Not separate subjects in any meaningfully varied way.
 And in the meantime, one 11-year-old looked at me like I was speaking Chinese when I asked her to use her imagination – “I don’t have any of that”.
 My heart broke.

-There needs to be a recognition that simply pushing children to simply to do more of core subjects doesn’t always work if they’re getting bored by the repetition.
+Everyone – ministers, governor and headteachers – need to realise that simply pushing children to simply to do more of core subjects doesn’t always work.
+That often, they just get bored by repetition.
 That the arts stimulate a different type of thinking.
 That at the very least, a change of focus can give the brain a boost.

 And call me biased, but the primary level needs to regarded as just as important as secondary level for this delivery.
 If a child isn’t interested in a subject by the end of primary school, it’s unlikely they’ll change their minds about it.
 Plus by investing effort early on, children would have more skills and expertise to enter secondary school with.
 The curriculum could therefore move beyond the basics faster, allowing everyone to get more out of it.